Skip to main content

 Most of these babies will be born into families where no one else has a hearing loss.

-The test can pick up hearing loss at an early stage so that support can be given.
-Screening does not detect all hearing loss or prevent future hearing difficulties.
+Screening does not find all hearing loss or prevent future hearing difficulties.

-If your baby is born in hospital, we may offer you the test for your baby before you go home.
+IWe try to offer you the test for your baby before they go home from hospital.
 If not, it can be done in the community, usually in a clinic.

-A screener will carry out the test.
-There are two types of test that may be used.
-The screening test is done while your baby is settled or asleep.
-It will not hurt or harm your baby and only takes a few minutes.
-You can stay with your baby while the test is done.
+A screener will carry out the test while your baby is settled or asleep.
+It will not hurt or harm your baby and only takes a few minutes. you can stay with your baby while the test is done.

 A small soft-tipped earpiece is put in the outer part of your baby’s ear.
 This makes a clicking sound.
 The equipment shows the screener how your baby’s ears are responding to the sound.

 If the equipment does not pick up a clear response, the screener may do a different test.
-Three small sticky pads are put on your baby’s head and neck.
-Small headphones are put over your baby’s ears, which will make a clicking sound.
+They may do a test where small sticky pads are put on your baby’s head and neck.
+Small headphones are put over your baby’s ears.
+These headphones will make a clicking sound.
 The equipment shows the screener how your baby’s ears are responding to the sound.

 There are three possible results: